ZEISS-PiWeb/PiWeb-Api/_pages/0122-restapi-dataservice-configuration.md

 {% assign method="DELETE" %}
 {% assign endpoint="/configuration/:entityType/:attributesIdList" %}
 {% assign summary="Deletes the attribute(s) in :attributedIdList for :entityType" %}
 {% assign description="Deletes the attribute definitions identified by the list of attribute definition ids for the given :entityType.
-If the List of attribute definition ids is empty, all attributes for the given :entityType are deleted." %}
+If the list of attribute definition ids is empty, all attributes for the given :entityType are deleted." %}
-{% assign exampleCaption="Delete the part attribute with the key 1001 and 1002" %}
+{% assign exampleCaption="Delete the part attributes with the keys 1001 and 1002" %}

 {% capture jsonrequest %}
 {% highlight http %}